shuhot/loopback-next/packages/http-server/README.md

 # @loopback/http-server

-This module defines common interfaces/types to create endpoints for http protocols.
+This module implements the HTTP server endpoint for LoopBack 4 apps.

 ## Contributions